Katherine-Holland/running/README.md

 # Project Aim

 Guided Trail Running is a blog for like minded trail runners to come together and discuss trail running.
 The blog also acts as a marketing tool to allow the site owner to encourage runners to sign up to their guided running holidays.
-The site is designed to be an informative resource for trail runners.
+The site is designed to grow into an informative resource for trail runners.

 # User Experience (UX)